 II F 7.
 No Discipline

 If after investigation the provost determines that the alleged conduct either did not occur or did not constitute a violation of the Faculty Code of Professional Ethics, II.C.1, or the Conduct Regulations, II.F.3, the provost shall notify the affected faculty member and the complainant in writing.
 Said notification shall be made within ten (10) business days of the completion of the investigation.
 The determination of no violation by the provost is final.

+This option is not available for matters involving Title IX Sexual Harassment and jurisdiction as defined by EP #15 (the Policy Prohibiting Discrimination & Harassment); all matters of this nature are afforded a formal hearing as described in the Major Infractions section.

 II F 8.
 Summary Suspension